 - SCB reserves the right to prohibit attendance at any future meeting.

 Reporting Unacceptable Behavior

-If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify an SCB staff member on-site (in-person or by email) or an SCB board member or designated volunteer in a leadership position at the meeting.
-Contact information will be available for each congress on the meeting website.
+If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify an SCB staff member on-site (in-person or by email) or an SCB board member or designated Conflict Resolution Officer in a leadership position at the congress.
+Contact information will be available on each congress website.